christophe-simon/gameon/README.md

 - use separate files for HTML, CSS and JavaScript;
 - always comment your code (describe each function and class, as well as the parts of the code that need more details);
 - manually test functionality, form inputs and responsive display.

+You can have a look on this website here: https://csimon-web.github.io/gameon/starterOnly/

 ### Built With